-- The Ground Lease runs for 75 years and is renewable.
+- The Ground Lease runs for 75 years and is renewable and inheritable.

 - Home and farm owners on Trust Montana land can give the home to a family member or members in their will.
 Some projects that include Federal HOME subsidy require that the heir is also income-qualified if they want to keep the home.
 If an heir inherits the home and their income does not fall under the threshold for that project, they would need to sell the home or farm to an income-qualified person.